nathanael-han/poetica/README.md

   - On this page users can comment on the displayed poem.
 - Profile pictures for each poet
-- Profile pages for each user, displaying poems posted by the user -The profile page allows a user to post a “status” on their own page.
+- Profile pages for each user, displaying poems posted by the user
+  - The profile page allows a user to post a “status” on their own page.
 - Mobile navigation
 - Pagination for the poets, liked, poems, and profile pages.